TESZTALANY/CipherCrusader/README.md

 - `exit`: Encrypts the database and exits the program.
 - `help`: Lists all available commands and their functions.

-The first time the program is run, a file named 'database.db' will be created in the program's directory.
-When encrypted, the file name will change to 'database.db.enc'.
+The first time the program is run, the program will ask the user for a name for the database which will be created in the program's directory.
+When encrypted, the file extension will change to '.db.enc'.

 If you encounter any issues or bugs with the program, please feel free to submit an issue or submit a pull request with your suggested changes.